SJ429/MatplotlibStudy/README.md

 What good is data without a good plot to tell the story?

-The project is to analyse the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+The project analyzed the performance of Capomulin versus the other treatment regimens.

 Python Matplotlib was used to manipulate and visualize the data and findings.